 With the reservation system still in place hiking to state parks hasn’t been top on my priority list lately.
-It’s definitely not because of the crowds, but if you heard me speak about it on the podcast, it’s really not as enticing to plan so far out for hiking.
+It’s not because of the crowds, but if you heard me speak about it on the podcast, it’s not as enticing to plan so far out for hiking.
 There’s no way to know what the weather will be like, and it’s usually something I decide I want to do the morning of.
-With the being said, Palmetto state park is not a hotspot for visiting in the summer, so I decided to make a trip back to the park, and I was reminded by how lovely the park can be.
+With the being said, Palmetto state park is not a hotspot for visiting in the summer, so I decided to make a trip back to the park, and I was reminded of how lovely the park can be.

 This recent visit was a hiking trip.
-I wanted to hike as many of the trails as I could, and since I’ve picked up fly fishing, maybe get my feet wet in the San Marcos river that flows through it.
+I wanted to hike as many of the trails as I could, and since I’ve picked up fly fishing, maybe get my feet wet in the San Marcos River that flows through it.

 The other purpose of this visit was to document it.
 I wanted to show potential visitors what they could expect on the YouTube channel, so when I arrived I set up my tripod in the parking lot, put my phone on the back of my Outback, and started getting some shots.

 Once the b-roll footage of the CCC refectory building was done it was time to hit the trails.
 The first trail that I went on was the Ottine Swamp Trail.
-This 1.01 mile trail takes you to the outer border of Palmetto and gives you a great glimpse into what you can expect from the other landscapes at this park.
+This 1.01-mile trail takes you to the outer border of Palmetto and gives you a great glimpse into what you can expect from the other landscapes at this park.

 When I started on this trail I was full of excitement and energy, but about halfway into the trail I reached for my phone to take a picture and realized I didn’t have it on me.
 I had left it on my back bumper when I was gathering the last of what I needed.

 Back to the parking lot I go.

 When I reached the parking lot from where I started there were already additional cars there.
 The park that I barely hear anyone speak of was starting to get a little busy.
 And thankfully my phone was right where I left it.